sandialabs/OWENS.jl/docs/src/reference/reference.md

 `create_studio_project_template(target; template="rm2")` creates the first
 file-backed GUI template: an RM2 WindIO project with copied inputs, a generated Julia run script, a run manifest, and a Studio project manifest.
+The `OWENS_APP` package exposes dependency-light route handlers around the same services so a future Genie shell can serve health YAML and workbench HTML without duplicating project logic.

 The public helpers are: